Opinion | Forever war vs. hasty retreat: Afghanistan didn’t have to be a binary choice

 Yet Biden, like Trump, wanted a decisive, high-profile American departure.
 This took a difficult, medium-term problem and turned it into a catastrophic symbol of betrayal and defeat.
 Decisive presidential leadership is often a virtue.
 In this case, living with ambiguity and watching developments might have been the better option.

 But the deed is done.
 And the Biden administration — and all that follow it — will need to deal with a brutal fact of history.
 Those who planned, carried out and supported the attacks of Sept.
 11, 2001, can now claim, with some credibility, that they succeeded.
-Terrorists protected by the Taliban took nearly 3,000 innocent lives, caused perhaps $2 trillion in economic damage and encouraged a generation of American recrimination and self-doubt, all for about $500,000 — the money it took to mount the operation.
+Terrorists protected by the Taliban took nearly 3,000 innocent lives, caused anywhere from $2 trillion to $3 trillion in economic damage and encouraged a generation of American recrimination and self-doubt, all for about $500,000 — the money it took to mount the operation.

 Yes, plenty of al-Qaeda operatives got removed from the organizational chart along the way.
 But for those who value martyrdom, death is not so much a deterrent as an inspiration.
 It’s the outcome that matters.
 And now, the Taliban flag flies again above Kabul.